retry51776/notes/development/ai/paper.md

 - The Lottery Ticket Hypothesis `reuses pruned large network's connection & weights; iterator pruning; some network only need 3% weights same performance.`

+> Deconstructing Lottery Tickets: magitude_increase is best, large final is easy & pretty good.

 - Dynamic Routing Between Capsules `Capsule Networks`

+- Attention with Linear Biases (ALiBi) `ALiBi addresses this problem by adding a linear bias to the attention scores between each query and key.
+The bias is inversely proportional to the distance between the query and key, so that closer tokens have a higher attention weight than more distant tokens.
+This helps to ensure that the model focuses on the most relevant tokens, even when the sequence is very long.`

+- Flash Attention achieves its speed and memory efficiency by using a number of techniques, including:

+Tiling: The attention computation is divided into smaller tiles, which are computed in parallel.
+Sparse matrix multiplication: The attention scores are computed using sparse matrix multiplication, which is more efficient than dense matrix multiplication.
+IO-awareness: The attention computation is carefully designed to minimize the number of memory reads and writes.

+- Retrieval Enhanced Transformers (RETRO) are a type of language model that combines the strengths of both retrieval-based and generative models.
+RETRO models first retrieve a set of relevant documents from a large corpus, and then use a generative model to generate text that is consistent with the retrieved documents.

+# Ideas
+pick radom top weight neurons, take input from (important & far aways) neuron's output; repeat winning lottery?